andialbrecht/django-goog/README.rst

   A mapping between applications scripts and their attributes.
 See defappscripts_ for details.

+``GOOG_JS_EXTERNS``
+  List of paths to JavaScript files that should be compiled in the final JavaScript without modification.

 ``GOOG_COMPILER_FLAGS`` (default uses advanced optimizations) A list of flags passed to the Closure compiler.
 The default passes '--compilation_level=ADVANCED_OPTIMIZATIONS' to the compiler.